vytasrgl/ChatScript/wiki/ChatScript-Memorization.md

 The above will either catch an unprovoked statement by the user that he owns some animal (not owned in the past) or will catch a reference to some animal in response to the bot's question while commenting at the same time.
-We now have a value for $pet.
+We now have a value for `$pet`.
 This can be used later in the same topic/conversation as follows:

 ```